 Preston C. Brown, 2502 Scott Ave., Panama City, Fla.
 32401, Dec.
 7-This finds my wife and me back in sunny Fla. for the winter, the temperature is running around 70 degrees, and the sun shining.
 After travelling hundreds and thousands of miles this year and preaching meetings in Roanoke, Va., Chesapeake, Ohio, Lawrence-burg, Tenn.
-(Union Hill), St. Louis, Mo., Fairmont, W. Va., and week-end meetings in Montgomery, Ala., Chapel Grove, Tenn., Springer Lane, Lawrenceburg, Tenn., Little Rock, Ark., Batesville, Ark., Memphis, Tenn., Pansev.
-Ala., and others, it is good to be back with the congregation in Panama City, Fla.
+(Union Hill), St. Louis, Mo., Fairmont, W. Va., and week-end meetings in Montgomery, Ala., Chapel Grove, Tenn., Springer Lane, Lawrenceburg, Tenn., Little Rock, Ark., Batesville, Ark., Memphis, Tenn., Pantle Rock, Ark., Batesville, Ark., Memphis, Tenn., Pansey, Ala., and others, it is good to be back with the congregation in Panama City, Fla.
 There are some wonderful, faithful people in the congregation here, and they have been so nice to wife and me that we will never forget them.
-The same can be said about all the churches that we visited.
+The same can be said about all the short here with the same can be said about all the short here. the churches that we visited.
 I still have some time open for meetings next year.
 The month of June is the only month that I am completely booked.
-We met many brothers and sisters, and brethren in the evangelistic work that we had never met before.
+We met many brothers and sisters, and brothren in the evan-gelistic work that we had never met before.
 It was indeed a pleasure to make the acquaintance of Bro.
 Ralph Mustard, while in the meeting in St. Louis.
 Bro.
 H. L. Jackson, formerly a minister with the United Pentecostal Church, which teaches only one person in the Godhead, was converted in the meeting that I conducted in Union Hill, Tenn., and took his stand with us, after many years teaching for that church.
 He is now doing some teaching at Union Hill, some at Chapel Grove, and I understand at Springer Lane, all these in and near Lawrenceburg, Tenn.
 Brethren, let us use men like Bro.
 Jackson; he can be a great help in converting others who are of that faith.
-His address is: H. L. Jackson, Rt.
+His address is:

+H. L. Jackson, Bt.
+No. 2.
+Ethridge Tenn.
+38456.
+God H. L. Jackson, Rt.
 No. 2, Ethridge, Tenn.
 38456.
 God help all of us to keep up the good work.
 Remember us in your prayers.
 (My sincerest apologies for overlooking this for our Jan. issue-D. Mc).

-Our purpose is to "earnestly contend for the faith which was once delivered unto the saints." and to "prove all things; hold fast that which is good."
+Our purpose is to "carnestly contend for the faith which was once delivered unto the saints," and to "prove all things; hold fast that which is good."

-To continue "speaking the truth in love," deavoring to keep the unity of the spirit in the bond of peace;" "keeping the ordinances as deliv-
+To continue "speaking the truth in love," "crideavoring to keep the unity of the spirit in the bond of peace;" "keeping the ordinances as delivered."

-"Thus saith the Lord, 'Stand ye in the ways, and see and ask for the Old Paths, where is the good way, and walk therein, and ye shall find rest for your souls."
-(Jer.
-6:16) "And they that be of Thee shall build the old waste, places: thou shalt raise up the foundations of many generations; and thou shalt be called, The Repairer of the Breach, The Restorer of Paths to Dwell in."
-(Isa.
-58:12).
+"Thus saith the Lord, 'Stand ye in the ways, and see and ask for the Old Paths, where is the good way, and waik therein, and ye shall find rest for your souls," (Jer.
+6:16) "And they that be of Thee shall build the old waste, places: thou shalt raise up the foundations of many generations; and thou shalt be called, The Repairer of the Breach, The Restorer of Paths to Dwell in," (Isa, 58:12).